dadi/api-wrapper/README.md

 #### `.where(query)`

 Filters documents using a MongoDB query object or a Aggregation Pipeline array.
-The above methods are syntatic sugar for `where()`, which should be used for complex queries that require operations not implemented by any other method.
+The methods above are ultimately just syntatic sugar for `where()`.
+This method can be used for complex queries that require operations not implemented by any other method.

 ```js
 // Example